FREQUENTLY ASKED EXPORT QUESTIONS from families

 Import Denied – the student was not offered a TE scholarship at this school.

-Import Waitlist – the student may be offered a TE scholarship.
+Import Waitlist – the student may be offered a TE scholarship at a later date, but none are currently available.

-You will be notified of the next step by the TE liaison after your application is received and your EXPORT eligibility is determined.
-Please be aware this notification may be via email.
-Be sure to read all emails and watch your spam box, too, for emails from noreply@tuitionexchange.org.
+The TE liaison will notify you of the next step after receiving your application and determining your EXPORT eligibility.
+Please be aware that this notification may be via email.
+Be sure to read all emails and watch your spam box too for emails from noreply@tuitionexchange.org

 YES.
 All students must formally apply for admission to each college by the college’s posted admission deadline.

-The TE Member Schools are listed on the TE website: https://telo.tuitionexchange.org/schools.cfm.
+The TE Member Schools are listed on the Tuition Exchange website's home page. www.TuitionExchange.Org

-- Many families ask the question, “will my freshman Import be offered a TE scholarship?”
-The
+Many families ask, "Will my freshman Import be offered a TE scholarship?"

-The EXPORT school is unable to provide any specific details for the upcoming TE award year; however, you are encouraged to ask questions of your Admission Counselors and review the variety of student consumer information available from each school your dependent is interested in attending.
-The most crucial action your student needs to do now is to apply and be admitted to the schools where she is seeking any type of financial aid funding.
+The EXPORT school cannot provide any specific details for the upcoming TE award year; however, you are encouraged to ask questions of your Admission Counselors and review the variety of student consumer information available from each school your dependent is interested in attending.
+The most crucial action your student needs to take now is to apply and be admitted to the schools where she is seeking any financial aid funding.

 DEPENDS.
 Specific policies such as “freshmen only” are noted by individual schools on the TE website, although most schools consider students at all undergraduate class levels.

-TE awards are based on class levels with an eight-semester maximum for entering undergraduate freshmen.
+TE awards are based on class levels, with an eight-semester maximum for entering undergraduate first-year students.
 Sophomores would be awarded six semesters, and juniors would be awarded four semesters to complete degrees OR graduation, whichever is first.
-Schools offering graduate TE scholarship opportunities generally offer the student a total of four semesters of eligibility.
+Schools offering graduate TE scholarship opportunities provide the student with four semesters of eligibility.

-- How much tuition is covered with the scholarship?
+1. How much tuition is covered by the scholarship?

 Contact your TE Liaison Officer.

-- My dependent applied last year and was not awarded a tuition exchange scholarship.
+1. My dependent applied last year and was not awarded tuition exchange.
 Can we apply again in the future?

-20. Do I need to reapply every year if my dependent was awarded a tuition exchange scholarship?
+1. Do I need to reapply yearly if my dependent was awarded a tuition exchange?

-22. My dependent has completed the TE application and applied for admission to the colleges; when will we be notified of the TE decision?
+1. My dependent has completed the TE application and applied for college admission; when will we be notified of the TE decision?

 Notifications of admission must be determined before tuition exchange decisions are made.
 Each school provides its TE announcement date on the TE website.

 The TE scholarship is a scholarship, and the number of awards can be limited at each member school.
-Start with your EXPORT employer to confirm the student can modify her TE application to include the new school.
-If yes, ask the EXPORT school to alter the record.
-NOTE this may mean the family completes a new TE application listing the new IMPORT school only.
+Start with your EXPORT employer to confirm the student can update her TE application to include the new school.
+If yes, the family completes a new TE application listing the new IMPORT school only.

-Remember TE scholarships are based on a variety of considerations, including academic success at the former school and if the IMPORT school has scholarship dollars available.
+Remember, TE scholarship awards are based on various considerations, including academic success at the former school and if the IMPORT school has scholarship dollars available.
 There is no guaranteed eligibility for Tuition Exchange at the new school.

-24. Does the TE program cover graduate degrees?
+1. Does the TE program include graduate degrees?

 Export schools define dependent.
-The individuals eligible for graduate degrees are the employee and their spouse or partner.
-Each school sets its own guidelines for program eligibility.
-Starting with your EXPORT employer to determine if you are an eligible export.
-If yes, then you have the ability to review TE member schools overviews to confirm if the school offers TE scholarship options to graduate students.
-To minimize your search be sure to answer YES to the following questions only – First degree, Master, and Doctoral.
+The individuals eligible for graduate degrees are the employee and their spouse or registered domestic partner.
+Each school sets its guidelines for program eligibility.
+Start with your EXPORT employer to determine if you are an eligible export.
+If yes, then you can review TE member school's overviews to confirm if the school offers TE scholarship options to graduate students.
+To minimize your search, answer YES to only the following questions: First degree, Master, and Doctoral.

-Each school sets its own guidelines for students.
-If there is a GPA requirement, the school will note it in the offer letter, the college catalog, and the student handbook.
+Each school sets its guidelines for students.
+If there is a GPA requirement, the school will note it in the offer letter and the college catalog.